Geet-George/test-doc-pack/book/content/course/overview.md

 This part is like putting the cake in a box.
 You have a nice cake (your code), but you want to give it to someone else.
 You can't just give them the cake on a plate.
 You need to put it in a box, wrap it up and give it to them.
 This is what packaging is about, but in this case, people everywhere can enjoy your cake and instead of running out of cake, you get more of it! :)

+## Learning Objectives

+Upon the successful completion of this course, you will be able to develop a minimal, working Python software package.
+For developing the Python package, you will learn how to:

+1. Create functions and workflows – these functions will execute tasks of numerical modelling and data analyses
+2. Incorporate testing (unit tests) and documentation (including for API) in your software
+3. Integrate version control (git) and features of reproducibility in your coding practice
+4. Package your software for execution in different machine environments

 ## Projects

 So, what are we going to do with these software concepts?
 You will have projects of your own to implement them on and by the end of the course, you will have a functioning Python package!
 On the way, we will also learn about some practicalities like managing environments, about hosting documentation, about collaborating with Gitlab and so on.
 You will find more details about projects [here](projects/projects.md).